DanMcInerney/LANs.py/README.md

   * -v: show verbose URLs which do not truncate at 150 characters like -u

-Wifi Jamming
+Wifi Jamming:

   * -s MAC_Address_to_skip: Specify a MAC address to skip deauthing.
 Example: -s 00:11:BB:33:44:AA
   * -ch CHANNEL: Limit wifijammer to single channel
-  * -m MAXIMUM: Maximum number of clients to deauth
+  * -m MAXIMUM: Maximum number of clients to deauth.
+Use if moving around so as to prevent deauthing client/AP pairs outside of current range.
   * -no: Do not clear the deauth list when the maximum (-m) number of client/AP combos is reached.
 Must be used in conjunction with -m.
 Example: -m 10 -n
   * -t TIME_INTERVAL: Time between each deauth packet.
 Default is maximum.
 If you see scapy errors like 'no buffer space' try: -t .00001
   * --packets NUMBER: Number of packets to send in each deauth burst.
 Default is 1 packet.